Skip to Content

 following lists have been proved to reduce jet lag, but some people find them

-If you have an important meeting or athletic event, try
+If you have an important event, try

 to arrive a few days early so your body can adjust to the new time zone.